Our Outsider Story

 THIS IS US.

 I’m a community college dropout.
 I started a church in a bar.
 All of what I know about marketing and design has been self-taught or learned through books and Youtube.
 Two of our four boys are on the autism spectrum, and I’ve always struggled with feeling like a failure as a mom.
 Always.
 We’ve started businesses and failed.
 We’ve lost everything.
 We’ve faced public humiliation and private rejection.
 We’ve known the comfort of the golden handcuffs (being at a job that pays good enough to make us question if following our dreams is even responsible).
-And still, we know it’s time to risk everything and to step out once again.
+And still, we know every day is an opportunity to risk and to step out beyond what we know and are comfortable with.

 We have embraced the call of the Outsider, the less-traveled road filled with challenge after challenge.
 We are determined to see setbacks as learning experiences, and we will counter sleepless, stress-filled nights with the overwhelming peace of knowing we are living our destiny.

 You don’t have to quit your job or flip society the finger to find your place at the Outsider table.
-But you do have to choose every day to wake up to your purpose and to keep saying yes even when it feels impossible because when we choose the life of an Outsider, we see our failures as opportunities, and eventually, risk becomes a part of our DNA.
+But you do have to choose to wake up to your purpose and to keep saying yes even when it feels impossible.
+When we choose the life of an Outsider, we see our failures as opportunities, and eventually, risk becomes a part of our DNA.

 The bottom line is, we are no longer confined to what society says success looks like — we are no longer bound to doing what is expected.
 We are free to say yes in the face of impossibility.
 We can ultimately refuse to fit in and wake up to our own greatness.